charlstown/carlos-grande-me-docs/docs/references/articles/death-of-distance.md

 ## The city of tomorrow by Ratti & Claudel

-A prevailing opinion at this crucial moment in humanity\'s cultural history was that distance would die.
+A prevailing opinion at this crucial moment in humanity's cultural history was that distance would die.
 Physicality, it seemed, would lose all relevance as it was subsumed by the connective fabric of the Internet.

 The argument held that if information can be instantaneously transferred anywhere, to anyone, then all places are equivalent.
 If I am connected, why does it matter where I am?
 The post-information age will remove the limitations of geography.
 The digital living will include less and less dependence upon being in a specific place at a specific time, and the transmission of the place itself will start to become possible, wrote the MIT Media Lab founder Nicholas Negroponte.
 Work is a simple example: why commute to the office when the office will come right to your home?